rare-magma/aemet-exporter/README.md

 # aemet-exporter

-Cli tool that uploads the last 24h weather conditions from the AEMET OpenData API to influxdb on a hourly basis
+CLI tool that uploads the last 24h weather conditions from the AEMET OpenData API to influxdb on a hourly basis

 ## Dependencies